Common Lisp the Language, 2nd Edition

 by that class and its superclasses.
 Initialization arguments that fill

-slots are valid in all four contexts.allocate-instance
+slots are valid in all four contexts.allocate-instance,

 Initialization arguments declared valid by these methods are valid when

-making an instance of a class.reinitialize-instance
+making an instance of a class.reinitialize-instance and shared-initialize.

 Initialization arguments declared valid by these methods are valid when

-re-initializing an instance.update-instance-for-redefined-class
+re-initializing an instance.update-instance-for-redefined-class and

-.
+shared-initialize.
 Initialization arguments declared valid

 by these methods are valid when updating an instance to conform to a

-redefined class.update-instance-for-different-class
+redefined class.update-instance-for-different-class and

-.
+shared-initialize.
 Initialization arguments declared valid

 by these methods are valid when updating an instance to conform to the